By continue browsing you accept some data about your usage may be collected.

 This two-year-long master degree in Games is a programme for aspiring Game Developers from the IT University of Copenhagen and it's entirely taught in English.
 The structure of the courses is partly fixed, but there is a great flexibility in terms of electives and projects, allowing the students to develop their skills in many different ways.

-The full list of exams I've taken so far is the following one:
+The full list of courses I've succesfully passed in this Master is the following one:

-This 3-year Bachelor in Computer Science was my main formation in becoming a software developer.
+This 3-year Bachelor in Computer Science was focused on learning the core of software development.
 It helped me in achieving several crucial skills for a software developer, through both frontal lessons and pratical projects.
 Some of the skills I've acquired from my studies are:

 This three-year-long bachelor degree in Computer Science was entirely taught in Italian at the University of Padua.
 The structure of the courses was mostly fixed, with just two elective courses.
 Many exams required some practical projects to be carried out, either by the individual student or in a team.